-Home > Advanced Settings > DHCP Server > Dynamic Pool Settings
+DHCP Server Dynamic Pool Settings

 The DHCP address pool defines the range of the IP address that can be assigned to stations in the network.
 A Dynamic Pool allows wireless stations to receive an available IP with lease time control.
+If needed or required in the network, the DAP-2310 is capable of acting as a DHCP server.

-Function Enable/
+Function Enable/Disable:

-Dynamic Host Configuration Protocol (DHCP) assigns dynamic Disable: IP addresses to devices on the network.
+Dynamic Host Configuration Protocol (DHCP) assigns dynamic IP addresses to devices on the network.
 This protocol simplifies network management and allows new wireless devices to receive IP addresses automatically without the need to manually assign new IP addresses.
-Select Enable to allow the DAP-2553 to function as a DHCP server.
+Select Enable to allow the DAP-2310 to function as a DHCP server.

-IP Assigned From: Input the first IP address available for assignment on your network.
+IP Assigned From:

+Input the first IP address available for assignment on your network.

-The Range of Pool
+The Range of Pool (1-254):

 Enter the number of IP addresses available for assignment.
-IP (1-254): addresses are increments of the IP address specified in the "IP Assigned From" field.
+IP addresses are increments of the IP address specified in the "IP Assigned From" field.